 There may be a need to execute some code on initial power up, regardless of the program in main memory.
 Perhaps to initialise some hardware, set some options or print a custom startup banner.
 This can be accomplished by creating a subroutine with the name MM.STARTUP and ensuring it is included in the program.
-When the Armmite F4 is first powered up or reset or CPU RESTART command issued it will search for this subroutine and, if found, it will be run once.
-It can be used to initialse a MMBasic USER defined LCDPanel at power up:
+When the Armmite F4 is first powered up, RST button pushed or CPU RESTART command issued it will search for this subroutine and, if found, it will be run once.
+It can be used to initialise a MMBasic USER defined LCDPanel at power up:

 '''

 SUB MM.STARTUP

-Print "I have been reset by CPU RESTART or pwer up"
+Print "I have been reset by CPU RESTART or power up"

 END SUB

 '''